EconometricsBySimulation/AbstractLogic.jl/src/main/Readme.md

 Checks if a variable is dependent in some way on another variable or if its values are independent.

+### discover

+Searches for the existence of `LogicalCombo` objects in the main frame.

+### help

+Searchs for `AbstractLogic` specific documentation.

 ### logicalparse

-Defines the core call function which is used to generate, modify, and query LogicalCombo objects.
+Defines the core call function which is used to generate, modify, and query `LogicalCombo` objects.

 ### LogicalCombo

 Defines the basic object type for which most operations are performed.

 ### search